JaMycal Hasty: San Francisco 49ers

 Hasty signed with the San Francisco 49ers as an undrafted free agent on April 27, 2020.
 On September 5, he was released by the 49ers as part of final roster cuts and signed to the practice squad the following day.
 In Week 3 against the New York Giants, he was elevated to the active roster and reverted to the practice squad after the game.
 He made his NFL debut in the game, catching one pass and rushing twice for nine yards.
-He was promoted to the active roster on October 3.
-In Week 8 against the Seattle Seahawks, he had his first career rushing touchdown.
-On November 17, he was placed on injured reserve.
+Hasty was promoted to the active roster on October 3.
+In Week 8 against the Seattle Seahawks, he recorded his first career rushing touchdown.
+On November 17, Hasty was placed on injured reserve.

 On September 25, 2021, Hasty was placed on injured reserve after suffering a high ankle sprain in Week 2.
 He was activated on October 23.

 On March 10, 2022, Hasty re-signed with the 49ers.
 On August 30, Hasty was waived by the 49ers as part of final roster cuts.